brucecarlon/Machine-Learning-Projects/README.md

 ## Description

-This a collection of inductory machine learning projects intended to be a demonstartion of how to make use some of the most common data sets are available to a beginner in data science and machine learning.
+This a collection of introductory machine learning projects intended to be a demonstartion of how to make use some of the most common data sets that are available to a beginner in data science and machine learning.

 ## 1. Breast Cancer Wisconsin (Diagnostic) Data Set
 >This dataset is a binary classification problem.